Whiteknight/ParserObjects/docs/v5/parsers_multi.md

 # Multi Parsers

 Multi Parsers, using the `IMultiParser<TInput>` and `IMultiParser<TInput, TOutput>` interfaces handle ambiguous grammars where multiple valid parses might exist starting from the current input location.
 Often times this is undesirable because we want our grammars to be unambiguous.
-However there are cases where we might want to consider multiple parses.
+However there are cases where we might want to consider multiple possibly parses and be able to select from them.
 Either we can show the options to the user with suggestions to select one, or we can provide a selection criteria ourselves.

-In the literature, multiple return values from such a parser is called a "Parse Forest".
+In the literature, the collection of multiple return values from such a parser is called a "Parse Forest".

 ## Multi Results